Logo

 We process data for the following purposes:

-• Marketing: Sending promotional emails, offers, and tailored content (where permitted by law and your preferences).
+• Marketing: Sending promotional emails, offers, tailored content.

-• Recording and Sharing: VeoCam and similar footage may be shared with parents, scouts, or used for marketing in line with this policy.
+• Recording and Sharing: VeoCam and similar footage may be shared with parents, scouts, or for marketing.

-• Fraud Prevention: Verifying identities and preventing misuse of our services.
+• Fraud Prevention: Verifying identities and preventing misuse.

 3.1 Payment Data & Automatic Retry Processing